-- Calibration can be accomplished in $O(n^2)$ time by the use of forward induction.^a - The scheme records how much \$1 at a node contributes to the model price. - This number is called the state price or the Arrow-Debreu price. - It is the price of a state contingent claim that pays \$1 at that particular node (state) and 0 elsewhere. - The column of state prices will be established by moving forward from time 0 to time n.
+- Calibration can be accomplished in $O(n^2)$ time by the use of forward induction.^a - The scheme records how much \$1 at a node contributes to the model price. - This number is called the state price (p.
+206), the Arrow-Debreu price, or Green's function. - It is the price of a state contingent claim that pays\$1 at that particular node (state) and 0 elsewhere. - The column of state prices will be established by moving forward from time 0 to time n.